Microsoft Entra B2B collaboration invitation redemption

-- Starting July 12, 2021, if Azure AD B2B customers set up new Google integrations for use with self-service sign-up for their custom or line-of-business applications, authentication with Google identities won’t work until authentications are moved to system web-views.
+- Starting July 12, 2021, if Microsoft Entra B2B customers set up new Google integrations for use with self-service sign-up for their custom or line-of-business applications, authentication with Google identities won’t work until authentications are moved to system web-views.
 Learn more.

 - Starting September 30, 2021, Google is deprecating embedded web-view sign-in support.
-If your apps authenticate users with an embedded web-view and you're using Google federation with Azure AD B2C or Azure AD B2B for external user invitations or self-service sign-up, Google Gmail users won't be able to authenticate.
+If your apps authenticate users with an embedded web-view and you're using Google federation with Azure AD B2C or Microsoft Entra B2B for external user invitations or self-service sign-up, Google Gmail users won't be able to authenticate.
 Learn more.

 - The email one-time passcode feature is now turned on by default for all new tenants and for any existing tenants where you haven't explicitly turned it off.
 When this feature is turned off, the fallback authentication method is to prompt invitees to create a Microsoft account.